Skip to main content

 You may then change all the files and folders (except the .github folder required to build the series).
 You have the possibility to group exercises in folders or have them directly at the first level.

 If you want to create or rename folders, click the Explorer button on the menu bar on the left side of Visual Studio Code.
-To create a new folder, click the New Folder icon.
-Then label the folder and click the Enter key.
-To rename an existing folder, right-click on it.
-Click Rename in the opened box.
-Specify the new name and click the Enter button.
-To delete an existing folder, right-click on it.
-Click Delete permanently in the opened box.
-Than click Delete in the opening box.
+To create a new folder, click the New Folder icon, then label the folder and press Enter.
+To rename an existing folder, right-click it and choose Rename, specify the new name, and press Enter.
+To delete an existing folder, right-click it, choose Delete permanently, then click Delete in the confirmation box.

-To save the changes click the Source control button on the menu bar on the left.
+To save the changes, click the Source Control button on the menu bar on the left.
 All the changes you have made are shown there.
-Write a short commit message in the message box.
-Then click the check mark above the box.
+Write a short commit message in the message box, then click the check mark above the box.
 The process may take a few minutes.
-Your changes will directly committed to the main branch on GitHub
+Your changes will be committed directly to the main branch on GitHub.

 Now you need to switch back to the GitHub page.
 If you are using the browser version of the Visual Studio code, click the button at the top right.
 Click the "Switch to repository" button there.
 You will be redirected to GitHub.

-Now click on the "Settings" button in the bar at the top center.
-Then click the "Actions" button on the left side of the desktop, then go to Generals.
+Now click the Settings button in the bar at the top center.
+Then click Actions on the left side of the page and go to General.
 You need to select the following settings:

 For all three settings you have to click the respective "Save" button.
 Now click the "Actions" button in the bar above the workspace, then click gh-pages deployment.
 On the right side of the workspace you will now find the button "Run workflow", which you also have to click.
 GitHub will now apply all the settings you have chosen and save them.
 This step may take a few minutes.
 You can perform all further steps, but you may not be able to view your correct exercises until a few minutes later (see last step).